 NOTE—The Operating Class field and Channel Number tuple indicate the primary channel in order to assist with passive scanning.

-The Channel Number field is 1 octet in length and is present if the TBTT Information Field Type is 0, or if the TBTT Information Field Type is 1 and the Co-channel subfield is 0; otherwise it is absent.
+The Channel Number field is 1 octet in length and is present if the TBTT Information Field Type subfield is 0, or if the TBTT Information Field Type subfield is 1 and the Co-channel subfield is 0; otherwise it is absent.
 It indicates the last known primary channel of the APs in this Neighbor AP Information field.
 Channel Number is defined within an Operating Class as shown in Table E-4 (Global operating classes).

-When the TBTT Information Field Type is 0, the The TBTT Information Set field contains one or more TBTT Information fields.
+When the TBTT Information Field Type subfield is 0, the The TBTT Information Set field contains one or more TBTT Information fields.
 The TBTT Information field is defined in Figure 9-625 (TBTT Information field format).